pgEdge/cli/README.md

 - [CLI Functions](docs/cli_functions.md)
 - [Release Notes](docs/cli_release_notes.md)

-## The CLI for pgEdge

 This is the pgEdge Command Line Interface (CLI) for managing components.

-Get started quickly by taking a look at our [tutorials](https://github.com/pgEdge/pgedge/tree/main/cli/tutorials) to create your own localhost or vm cluster.

 ### Creating a Development Environment